Saint-Cloud porcelain: Blue-and-white porcelain

 The porcelain produced in Saint-Cloud was influenced by late Ming blue and white porcelain and its motifs were based on Chinese originals.
 The typical underglaze blue painted Saint-Cloud porcelain, says W.B.
 Honey, "is one of the most distinct and attractive of porcelains, and not the least part of its charm lies in the quality of the material itself.
 It is rarely of a pure white, but the warm yellowish or ivory tone of the best wares of the period is sympathetic and by no means a shortcoming; and while actually very soft and glassy, it has a firm texture unlike any other.
 The glaze often shows a fine satin-like pitting of the surface that helps to distinguish it from the brilliant shiny glaze of Mennecy porcelain, which is otherwise similar.
 The heavy build of the pieces is also characteristic and is saved from clumsiness by a finer sense of mass, revealed in the subtly graduated thickness of wall and a delicate shaping of edges."

 Polychrome porcelain

 Around 1722, Chicaneau's business passed through marriage to Henri Trou.
 After 1730, polychrome porcelain came to be produced, also in imitation of Chinese polychrome styles of porcelain, such as the "Famille rose" types.
 The Japanese Kakiemon style of Arita porcelain, Japan, known as "Fleurs indiennes" ("Flowers of the Indies") was also used as an inspiration.

 Later designs

 In its later years, Saint-Cloud also produced various designs which were less Asian in character, especially with some white soft-paste porcelain wares.
 After 1752, Vincennes porcelain was handed a monopoly of polychrome decors, which reduced the scope of other manufactories to some degree.

-Production continued until 1766, when competition from the Chantilly and Vincennes porcelain manufactories put Saint-Cloud out of business.
+Production continued until 1766, when competition from the Chantilly and Sèvres porcelain manufactories put Saint-Cloud out of business.